-Instead he suggests that you put time into what your good at because, “I will give you a little secret nobody quits anything they are good at because it’s fun to be good.
+Instead he suggests that you put time into what your good at because, “nobody quits anything they are good at….
 It is fun to be one of the best”

 According to cuban the secret to success is to look at where you’re putting your efforts and seeing the biggest impact from those efforts.
-Where you are seeing the biggest impact continue in that direction.
+Wherever you see the biggest impact continue in that direction.

 The argument to follow your passion

-The business wasn’t easy, there were many obstacles, it almost seemed like an uphill battle some days, but Morse stuck with it she followed her passion and she created a thriving business.
-People come from all over the world to take her classes.
+The business wasn’t easy, there were many obstacles, it almost seemed like an uphill battle some days.
+Despite the obstacles Morse stuck with it.
+She followed her passion and she created a thriving business.
+Now, people come from all over the world to take her classes.

-The interesting thing to note here is the common thread between both of these stories and the lessons to be learned.
+The interesting thing to note here is the common thread between both of these stories.
+There is an underlying lesson to be learned.

-Buddha was far more enlightened than I, but still, I can’t help but think his logic is slightly flawed.
-Even the things we love can be difficult and feel like hard work sometimes.
+I can’t help but think his logic is slightly flawed.
+Even the things we love can be difficult and prove challenging.
 The goal isn’t to avoid work, but to work in a way that feels meaningful and gives you a sense of purpose.

 Whatever you do, do it with passion.
 Do something that propels your dreams forward and allows you to create a life that you feel both satisfied and challenged by.